 Turkey might sounds pretty exotic and it certainly is when it comes to its history and landscapes.
 However, when it comes to driving in Turkey there’s very little to worry about.
 The roads are generally good and even when they are not they are still acceptable.
 The standard of driving is pretty decent, although it pays to be vigilant and expect the unexpected at times.

-Car rental is easy and relatively cheap, whilst bringing your own vehicle into Turkey is straight forward.
+Car rental is easy and relatively cheap, although bringing your own vehicle into Turkey is straight forward.
 Fuel is cheap compared to Europe and it’s easy to find a mechanic to fix your car even if you break down.
 If you rent a car, help is just a phone call away.

-For the adventurous it is possible to get off the beaten track in Turkey and find some amazing unsealed roads in the mountainous areas.
+For the adventurous it is possible to get off the beaten track in Turkey and find some truely amazing and remote places.
 For the really adventurous there are even some dirt roads to be found in the high mountains.
 Everywhere yo go the Turks are super friendly and hospitable.

 Be prepared for some long days at the wheel.
 For example Istanbul to Cappadocia might take up to 9 hours and Istanbul to Antalya will be about 10 hours.
 But the scenery is always varied and often stunning.